brettz9/maptext/README.md

   1. Allow **highlighted text search** (optionally overriding browser find) with highlight of image regions (single or multiple select)
       1. Ensure works with zoom
-  1. Allow (click/drag) image highlighting of region(s)
-      for **copy-paste** and/or display of text
-      1. Take into account zoom when copying over such a region

 ## Medium priority to-dos